Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation

 We will now come over to the general case valid also for low $\Gamma$.
 To obtain the general solution $n_A(\Gamma,t)$ in the analytic form we put into Eq. (\ref{eq:nA-solut}) the value $n_{A+1}(\Gamma',z')$ determined from the preceding equation \beq n_{A+1}(\Gamma',z')=\int_{z'}^{z_{max}} \frac{dz''}{(1+z'')H(z'')} \frac{n_{A+2}(\Gamma'',z'')}{\tau_{A+2}(\Gamma'',z'')} \frac{d\Gamma''}{d\Gamma'} e^{-\eta_{A}(\Gamma'',z'')}. \eeq Repeating this procedure with increasing $A$ until we reach $A_0$, we obtain the general expression with many-fold integral \beq n_A(\Gamma,z) = \left [ \prod_{i} \int_{z_i}^{z_{max}} dz_i \frac{e^{-\eta_{A_0-i}(\Gamma_i,z_i)}}{(1+z_i)H(z_i)\tau_{A_0+1-i} (\Gamma_i,z_i)} \right ] \int_{z_1}^{z_{max}} dz' \frac{ Q_{A_0} (\Gamma',z')}{(1+z')H(z')} \frac{d\Gamma'}{d\Gamma}e^{-\eta_{A_0}(\Gamma',z')}, \eeq where $d\Gamma'/d\Gamma$ is taken along the $A$-variable trajectory.
 Using Eq. (\ref{eq:inj1}) for $Q_{A_0}(\Gamma',z')$ and assuming that the external integration results in some functions $f(\Gamma,z)$ (we calculated these functions numerically) we obtain

 with $f(z)$ rapidly vanishing when $z \to 0$ and $z \to z_{max}$. }

+The presentation of our solution as a manyfold integral allows us to discuss whether one should classify this solution as analytic or implicit-analytic, as in the first paper of \cite{Sarkar} is formulated.
+We follow the definition of the analytic solution used in many monographs and text books: analytic solution is the one which can be presented by a {\em finite number} of quadratures, or a solution which has the form of a {\em finite number} of successive integrations.
+With these definitions Eqs.~(\ref{eq:nA-analytic}) and (\ref{eq:low-limit-coupled}) demonstrate that the solutions we obtain are analytic.

-Comparison of this solution with $n_A(\Gamma,0)$ given in Eq. (\ref{eq:fluxA-inst}) for the combined method shows similarity and differences.
+Comparison of the solutions (\ref{eq:nA-analytic}) and (\ref{eq:low-limit-coupled}) with $n_A(\Gamma,0)$ given by Eq. (\ref{eq:fluxA-inst}) for the combined method shows similarity and differences.